jackoalan/PSPL/README.md

  *
  * The '$' prefix indicates the variable value is sourced from a
  * 'uniform' provision made via the PSPL runtime.
  *
- * Also available is the '!'
- * prefix indicating that the value is provided by the PSPL package that the
- * source file is part of.
- *
  * There is also the '%' prefix indicating that the
  * variable value is dynamic within the PSPL source (perhaps across contexts